natalieagus/50005/docs/Problem Set/09-network-security.md

     To prevent replays in option C, each message can include a <strong>monotonic timestamp or nonce</strong>.
 The server can keep track of recently seen values to reject duplicates.
   </p>
   <p>
-    Including a timestamp and device ID helps the server trace events and prevent replay attacks, but the timestamp must be signed — otherwise, an attacker could forge a message with fake timing.
+    Including a timestamp and device ID helps the server trace events and prevent replay attacks, but the timestamp must be signed, otherwise, an attacker could forge a message with fake timing.
   </p>
   <p>
     Option <strong>A (HMAC-SHA256)</strong> is also valid but uses a symmetric key.
 It's suitable when both parties share a secret key securely.
 It’s slightly slower but more efficient on constrained devices that can't do public-key cryptography.
 It would be chosen if the signer must be very lightweight or if key rotation is tightly managed.